David Pugh (theatre producer)

-Pugh & Rogers's new musical The Girls, by Gary Barlow and Tim Firth was tried out at Leeds Grand Theatre and The Lowry Theatre, Manchester, where it received five star reviews and broke box office records.
+Pugh and Rogers' new musical, The Girls, by Gary Barlow and Tim Firth was tried out at Leeds Grand Theatre and The Lowry, Manchester, where it received five star reviews and broke box office records.
 The Girls opened in London's West End, where it ran for six months and now, retitled Calendar Girls The Musical, the production has embarked on a 60-week national tour.

-The Band, the Take That musical, written by Tim Firth and co-produced by Pugh & Rogers and Take That, opened at Manchester Opera House in September 2017 becoming the fastest selling musical of all time as well as to rave reviews and has toured very successfully throughout the United Kingdom until March 2019, including a season at the Theatre Royal Haymarket in London's West End.
+The Band, the Take That musical, written by Tim Firth and co-produced by Pugh and Rogers with Take That, opened at Manchester Opera House in September 2017, becoming the fastest selling musical of all time and received rave reviews and toured very successfully throughout the United Kingdom until March 2019, including a season at the Theatre Royal Haymarket in London's West End.

+Just prior to the COVID-19 pandemic, Pugh and Rogers had produced a highly acclaimed production of Willy Russell's Educating Rita, which was curtailed by lockdown.
+But as soon as open air theatre was allowed, Pugh presented his production at the Minack Theatre in Cornwall, making worldwide news as at that time he was the only producer anywhere in the world producing a play.

+He won the Olivier Award for his production of Pride and Prejudice* (*sort of) by Isobel McArthur after Jane Austen, at the Criterion Theatre in London's West End in 2021.
+The critically acclaimed production subsequently broke box office records around the UK.

+Most recently, Pugh produced Willy Russell's Shirley Valentine, starring Sheridan Smith, at the Duke of York's Theatre in London's West End.
+During the 16-week season from February 2023 until June 2023 every seat and every standing place was sold at every performance, and the show was nominated for the Olivier Award for Best Revival and Best Actress for Sheridan Smith.